Flood Risk Assessments for Scotland

 SEPA’s flood maps show areas that are at risk of flooding from fluvial (river), pluvial (surface water) and coastal sources, for High Likelihood (each year this area has a 10% chance of flooding), Medium Likelihood (each year this area has a 0.5% chance of flooding) and Low Likelihood (0.1% chance of flooding).

-The maps also contain predicted Future Flood maps for both fluvial and costal sources, up to 2080.
+The maps also contain predicted Future Flood maps for both fluvial and coastal sources (up to 2080), and from surface water / smaller watercourses (up to 2070) – otherwise known as the Flood Risk Area.

-Furthermore, SEPA define the functional flood plain as the 1 in 200 year flood extent (plus an appropriate blockage of any nearby structures) which may have been excluded from the online maps.
-Site specific analysis will need to be undertaken as part of a Flood Risk Assessment.
+Additionally, SEPA’s long term stance is that they define the Flood Risk Area as the 1 in 200 year flood extent (plus climate change, plus an appropriate blockage of any nearby structures) which may have been excluded from the online maps.
+Note that in some instances, this can mean a full 100% blockage of a structure’s opening.
+Site specific analysis will need to be undertaken as part of a detailed Flood Risk Assessment.

 The Flood Risk Management Act (Scotland) Act 2009 has set in place a statutory framework for delivering a sustainable and risk-based approach to managing flooding.
 This includes assessing both the likelihood and impacts of flooding, from all sources.
 SEPA and responsible authorities have a general duty, under section 1 of the Act, to exercise their flood risk related functions with a view to reducing overall flood risk and promote sustainable flood management and will be consulted for most developments deemed to be at risk of flooding.